 Thanks to the unique landscape, Preveli has a fantastic exotic feeling, it’s also a great location for those who love taking pictures.
-The beach is not really organized, so it’s a good idea to carry everything you need with you so as to spend the day.
+The beach is not really organized, so it’s a good idea to carry everything you need with you to spend the day.

-General information about Rethymnon
+General Information about Rethymnon

-Rethymnon hotels: Where to stay
+Rethymnon Hotels: Where to Stay in Rethymnon

-For an adult-only escape, a romantic getaway or a honeymoon, Pepi Boutique Hotel is one of the most romantic places in town, exclusive for adults.
+For an adult-only escape, a romantic getaway, or a honeymoon, Pepi Boutique Hotel is one of the most romantic places in town, exclusive for adults.

-If you prefer to stay in the modern city and are on a budget, check Archipelagos, it has a system of terraces connecting the rooms that allow you to see the old town and the Fortress.
+If you prefer to stay in the modern city and on a budget, check Archipelagos, it has a system of terraces connecting the rooms that allow you to see the old town and the Fortress.

-Renting a car and driving in Crete
+Renting a Car and Driving in Crete

+As far as car rental concerns, you might want to read this Guide to car rental & driving in Crete.
 I’ve written a post with all the information and practical tips you need when visiting Crete, car rental is obviously included.

-How to reach the city of Rethymnon
+How to Reach the City of Rethymnon